Skip to content

 Insurance claim guide

-Bloomington's moderate contractor market density means homeowners typically face 2-4 week backlogs for repairs following major hail events.
-The city sees moderate storm chaser activity after regional storms, making contractor verification essential for Monroe County residents.
-Any contractor offering to cover your deductible violates Indiana Code § 24-5-11-1 et seq. (the Home Improvement Contract Act), which specifically prohibits deductible waivers as contract inducements.
+Bloomington's moderate contractor market density means homeowners face 2-4 week repair backlogs following major hail events in Monroe County.
+The city experiences moderate storm chaser activity after regional storms, making contractor verification critical.
+Under Indiana Code § 24-5-11-1 et seq. (the Home Improvement Contract Act), any contractor offering to pay or waive your insurance deductible is violating state law and should be avoided.

 Full 10-step claim guide for Bloomington